laszewsk/nist/catalog/aws/aws-inferentia-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/aws-inferentia.yaml
 ---

+{{% pageinfo %}}
+AWS Inferentia is a machine learning inference chip designed to deliver high performance at low cost.
+AWS Inferentia will support the TensorFlow, Apache MXNet, and PyTorch deep learning frameworks, as well as models that use the ONNX format.
+{{% /pageinfo %}}

 ## Description

 AWS Inferentia is a machine learning inference chip designed to deliver high performance at low cost.
 AWS Inferentia will support the TensorFlow, Apache MXNet, and PyTorch deep learning frameworks, as well as models that use the ONNX format.